Transvelo/docs/gitbook/techmarket/dummy_data/using_one_click_demo_report_plugin.md

 # Using One Click Demo Report Plugin

 Once the plugin is activated, import the dummy data for the theme **Techmarket** from  **Appearance** > **Import Demo Data** by clicking the "**Import**" button.
-Wait for some time, it will take 20 minutes to complete the process.After that all posts, pages, images, widgets, menus and other theme settings will get imported.
+Wait for some time, it will take hardly 20 minutes to complete the process.
+After that all posts, pages, images, widgets, menus and other theme settings will get imported.

 Do the same for all the themes to import data.